 Degree Description

 The Speech-Language Pathology Program provides academic and clinical experiences that culminate in the Master of Science (M.S.) in Speech-Language Pathology degree.
 The curriculum is designed to prepare students for a professional role as a speech-language pathologist (SLP).
 Graduates of this program will be poised to assume positions as entry-level clinicians as part of a healthcare or educational team.
-The Speech-Language Pathology degree program is a continuous, full-time program of study that spans seven quarters, or 21 months from admission to graduation (Traditional Track).
-The current degree program offers an additional full-time program of study option that spans 8 quarters, or 24 months from admission to graduation (Leveling Track).
-The maximum allotted time for completion of the program is 3 years.

 The Speech-Language Pathology Program curriculum incorporates academic, research, and clinical experiences.
 The curriculum includes basic science and research coursework, in addition to courses that focus on specific communication disorders.
 Each student will explore the evidence base of speech-language pathology and related professions, and will apply knowledge gained to clinical practices.
-All students will learn about basic research methods within the discipline, and can elect to complete research that culminates in a master's thesis.
-Students may alternatively elect to pursue a capstone non-thesis track.
-Students will engage in clinical practica at the Midwestern University Speech-Language Institute, local
+All students will learn about basic research methods within the discipline, and can elect to complete research that culminates in a master's thesis, or pursue a capstone project.
+Students will engage in clinical practica at the Midwestern University Speech-Language Institute, local schools and healthcare facilities.
+Each student will complete two advanced practica of at least 10 weeks duration.
+These involve full-time work in an educational facility, hospital or clinic.
+Students will gain clinical experiences with a wide variety of clients with communication and swallowing impairment.

+The Speech-Language Pathology Program is designed to prepare students for work in educational or healthcare settings as entry-level speech-language pathologists.
 Graduates will be able to demonstrate evidence of all knowledge and skill requirements to begin a Clinical Fellowship Year (CFY).
 At the completion of the CFY, graduates will be eligible to apply for the Certificate of Clinical Competence from the American Speech- Language-Hearing Association.
 Students will also be eligible to apply for state licensure through the Arizona Department of Health Services, Office of Special Licensing, or other state licensing agency.

 Program Objectives